enisdenjo/graphql-ws/PROTOCOL.md

 1. _Server_ closes the socket by dispatching the event `4408: Connection initialisation timeout`
 1. _Client_ reports an error using the close event reason (which is `Connection initialisation timeout`)

-### Query/Mutation operation
+### Single result operation

 _The client and the server has already gone through [successful connection initialisation](#successful-connection-initialisation)._

+_`query` and `mutation` operations without streaming directives_

 1. _Client_ generates a unique ID for the following operation
-1. _Client_ dispatches the `Subscribe` message with the, previously generated, unique ID through the `id` field and the requested `query`/`mutation` operation passed through the `payload` field
+1. _Client_ dispatches the `Subscribe` message with the generated ID through the `id` field and the requested operation passed through the `payload` field
+   <br>_All future communication is linked through this unique ID_
 1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `ExecutionArgs` for the operation
-1. _Server_ validates the request and executes the GraphQL operation
+1. _Server_ validates the request and executes the single result GraphQL operation
-1. _Server_ dispatches a `Next` message with the execution result matching the client's unique ID
+1. _Server_ dispatches the `Next` message with the execution result
-1. _Server_ dispatches the `Complete` message with the matching unique ID indicating that the execution has completed
+1. _Server_ dispatches the `Complete` message indicating that the execution has completed
 1. _Server_ triggers the `onComplete` callback, if specified

-### Live Query operation
+### Streaming operation

 _The client and the server has already gone through [successful connection initialisation](#successful-connection-initialisation)._

+_`subscription` operation and queries with streaming directives_

 1. _Client_ generates a unique ID for the following operation
-1. _Client_ dispatches the `Subscribe` message with the, previously generated, unique ID through the `id` field and the requested `live query` operation passed through the `payload` field
+1. _Client_ dispatches the `Subscribe` message with the generated ID through the `id` field and the requested streaming operation passed through the `payload` field
+   <br>_All future communication is linked through this unique ID_
 1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `ExecutionArgs` for the operation
-1. _Server_ validates the request, establishes a GraphQL subscription on the `live query` and listens for data events in the source stream
+1. _Server_ validates the request and executes the streaming GraphQL operation
+1. _Server_ checks if the generated ID is unique across active streaming subscriptions
+   - If **not** unique, the _server_ will close the socket with the event `4409: Subscriber for <generated-id> already exists`
+   - If unique, continue...
-1. _Server_ dispatches `Next` messages for every data event in the underlying `live query` source stream matching the client's unique ID
+1. _Server_ dispatches `Next` messages for every event in the source stream
-1. _Client_ stops the `live query` by dispatching a `Complete` message with the matching unique ID
+1. - _Client_ stops the subscription by dispatching a `Complete` message
-1. _Server_ effectively stops the GraphQL subscription by completing/disposing the underlying source stream and cleaning up related resources
-1. _Server_ triggers the `onComplete` callback, if specified

-### Subscribe operation

-_The client and the server has already gone through [successful connection initialisation](#successful-connection-initialisation)._

-1. _Client_ generates a unique ID for the following operation
-1. _Client_ dispatches the `Subscribe` message with the, previously generated, unique ID through the `id` field and the requested subscription operation passed through the `payload` field
-1. _Server_ triggers the `onSubscribe` callback, if specified, and uses the returned `ExecutionArgs` for the operation
-1. _Server_ validates the request, establishes a GraphQL subscription and listens for events in the source stream
-1. _Server_ dispatches `Next` messages for every event in the underlying subscription source stream matching the client's unique ID
+   - _Server_ completes the source stream
-1. _Client_ stops the subscription by dispatching a `Complete` message with the matching unique ID
+     <br>_or_
-1. _Server_ effectively stops the GraphQL subscription by completing/disposing the underlying source stream and cleaning up related resources
+   - _Server_ dispatches the `Complete` message indicating that the source stream has completed
+   - _Client_ completes the stream observer
 1. _Server_ triggers the `onComplete` callback, if specified